 Net position is comprised of the various net earnings from operating and non-operating revenues, expenses and contributions of capital.
 Net position is classified in the following two components: net investment in capital assets and unrestricted.
-Net investment in capital assets, consists of all capital assets, net of accumulated depreciation and reduced by any outstanding debt that is attributable to the acquisition, construction and improvement of those assets (there was no outstanding debt related to capital assets as of June 30, 2022).
+Net investment in capital assets, consists of all capital assets, net of accumulated depreciation and reduced by any outstanding debt that is attributable to the acquisition, construction and improvement of those assets.
 Unrestricted consists of net position not included in the net investment in capital assets category.